benhoyt/benhoyt.github.com/writings/count-words.md

 }
 ```

-At 137 TODO lines (including blanks and comments), it's definitely the biggest program yet, but not too bad!
+At around 150 lines (including blanks and comments), it's definitely the biggest program yet, but not too bad!
 As you can see, rolling your own hash table with linear probing is not a lot of code.
 It's not great to have a fixed size table (like `hcreate`), but adding dynamic resizing is just busy-work, and doesn't slow down the running time significantly, so I've left that as an exercise for the reader.

 It's still only a 17KB executable (that's what I love about C).
 And, unsurprisingly, this is the fastest version -- a little bit faster than the optimized Go version, because we've rolled our own custom hash table, and we're processing fewer bytes.